SatyrDiamond/my-stars/README.md

 - [Donnnno/Arcticons](https://github.com/Donnnno/Arcticons) - A monotone line-based icon pack for android
 - [casualsnek/cassowary](https://github.com/casualsnek/cassowary) - Run Windows Applications on Linux as if they are native, Use linux applications to launch files files located in windows vm without needing to install applications on vm.
 With easy to use configuratio
 - [nneonneo/universal-doom](https://github.com/nneonneo/universal-doom) - A single .exe binary which runs DOOM on DOS 6, Windows 95 and Windows 10 (and probably everything in between).
-- [mstorsjo/msvc-wine](https://github.com/mstorsjo/msvc-wine) - Scripts for setting up and running MSVC in Wine on Linux
 - [MisterHW/44780HD](https://github.com/MisterHW/44780HD) -
 - [waydroid/waydroid](https://github.com/waydroid/waydroid) - Waydroid uses a container-based approach to boot a full Android system on a regular GNU/Linux system like Ubuntu.
 - [bugnano/rnr](https://github.com/bugnano/rnr) - The RNR File Manager (RNR's Not Ranger)